digitalfabrik/integreat-app/native/docs/persistence.md

             └── files.json
 ```

-In general, only files and metadata of maximal three instances are kept (this may differ if peeking).
+In general, only files and metadata of maximal three instances are kept.

 The `cities-meta.json` contains information about the last content update as well as the last usage of the city: